JGarza189/neuroblastoma-2025/Manuscript/README.md

 3. Department of Engineering, Texas A&M University - Corpus Christi
 2. Department of Life Sciences, Texas A&M University - Corpus Christi

 Published version of the manuscript associated with this repository.
-The paper presents a mathematical model describing tumor progression and pharmacological intervention in neuroblastoma.
+The paper presents a mathematical framework modeling tumor progression and pharmacological intervention in neuroblastoma.

 **File:**
 `tumor-progression-pharmacological-intervention-neuroblastoma-25.pdf`